overextended/ox_inventory/docs/index.md

 	- Run the query inside setup/upgrade.sql
 	- Open fxmanifest.lua and uncomment `server_script 'setup/convert.lua'`
 	- Start the server and type `convertinventory linden` into the server console
-	- Comment out the conversion file
+	- Comment out or remove the conversion file

+	This will not update your items file and old items may be incompatible; refer to documentation for item creation

 Keep the following in mind while developing your server